MichielsenM/FOAM/README.md

 ## contents

-1. `pypulse`: The pypulse python package
+1. `foam`: The FOrward Asteroseismic Modelling python package
 2. `LICENSE`: GNU general public license
 3. `setup.py`: Setup script for the installation in a python environment.